NSAPH/handbook/_sources/trainings.md

 ## Yearly Data Security/Information Privacy and Security (IPS) Training

-Because our research lab works with sensitive data, the IRB made it a requirement that all researchers complete a yearly Data Security Training on the CITI portal.
+Because our research lab works with sensitive data, the IRB made it a requirement that all the research team members with access to regulated data complete a yearly Data Security Training on the CITI portal.
 Please complete the CITI module "Information Privacy and Security for Researchers” to fulfill this requirement (see below screenshots for more details).

 ```{note}